Terminal node controller

 A terminal node controller (TNC) is a device used by amateur radio operators to participate in AX.25 packet radio networks.
 It is similar in function to the Packet Assembler/Disassemblers used on X.25 networks, with the addition of a modem to convert baseband digital signals to audio tones.

 The first TNC, the VADCG board, was originally developed by Doug Lockhart, VE7APU, of Vancouver, British Columbia.

 Amateur Radio TNCs were first developed in 1978 in Canada by the Montreal Amateur Radio Club and the Vancouver Area Digital Communications group.
 These never gained much popularity because only a bare printed circuit board was made available and builders had to gather up a large number of components.

 In 1983, the Tucson Amateur Packet Radio (TAPR) association produced complete kits for their TNC-1 design.
 This was later available as the Heathkit HD-4040.
 A few years later, the improved TNC-2 became available, and it was licensed to commercial manufacturers such as MFJ.

 In 1986, the improved "TNC+" was designed to run programs and protocols developed for the original TNC board.

 TNC+ also included an assembler and a version of Forth (STOIC), which runs on the TNC+ itself, to support developing new programs and protocols.

+In 2018 Nino Carillo (KK4HEJ) developed and produced a TNC (the NinoTNC) with (currently) 16 different data modes, from 300 baud AFSK to 19,200 C4FSK.It has a KISS interface to the compute device, and implements IL2P (Improved Layer 2 Protocol) for Forward Error Correction (FEC) in some modes.